fpereiro/ustack/readme.md

 - Frontend: `lith`, `recalc` and `cocholate` are the foundation for `gotoB`, which is the ustack's frontend framework.
 - Backend: `cicek` and `giz` allow to write a web server. `astack` and `kaboot` allow for testing and provisioning it.

 By using the ustack, you can create a complete web application.
-The one exception to ustack's completeness is that it does not provide libraries for interacting with a database, which is something that you need in any real application.
+The one exception to ustack's completeness is that it does not provide libraries for interacting with a database, which is something that you also need in any real application.

 The defining stylistic approach of all the libraries is the use of [dsDSLs](https://www.toptal.com/software/declarative-programming).

 ## mES5, a javascript subset

-The ustack doesn't use post-2009 modern javascript.
+The ustack doesn't use modern (post-2009) javascript.
 It takes pride in being uncool - and on being able to run in old browsers without any compilation step.

 In particular, the ustack uses a subset of [ES5 javascript](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition), which we name `mES5`: